TrellixVulnTeam/swahilipython_SCMU/Doc/library/cmd.rst

    return value is a flag indicating whether interpretation of commands by the interpreter should stop.
-If there is a :meth:`do_\*` method for the command *str*, the return value of that method is returned, otherwise the return value from the :meth:`default` method is returned.
+If there is a :meth:`do_\*` method for the command *str*, the return value of that method is returned, otherwise the return value kutoka the :meth:`default` method is returned.

 .. method:: Cmd.emptyline()